th2-net/th2-docs/content/common/cookbook/chain-verification.md

 <center>
 <figcaption>

 Figure 1.
-A chain of system messages (responses) from the same session alias in the same direction.
+A chain of system messages (responses) from the same `session alias` in the same `direction`.

 </figcaption>
 </center>

-Figure 1 shows a message queue with the messages from the same **session alias** and `direction = FIRST` (from the system).
+Figure 1 shows a message queue with the messages from the same `session alias` and `direction = FIRST` (from the system).
 Two <term term='checkpoint'>checkpoints</term> have been created after the successful submission of each order.

 **check1** begins verification at checkpoint1, after receiving the first `CheckSequenceRuleRequest`.
 The user is expecting message 4 and message 5 as responses to order message 1, and **check1** identifies these messages using the `key_fields_list` provided in the first `CheckSequenceRuleRequest`.

 Similarly, **check1** begins verification at checkpoint2 and identifies message 7 and message 8.
 The user is informed about the successful verification for each order.

 However, message 6 was not identified.
 Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
 Moreover, because **check1** identifies message 6 as `checkpoint2` it was not checked by the second `CheckSequenceRuleRequest`.

-Message 6 is an **extra message**.
+Message 6 is an extra message.
 Identification of extra messages is important as their presence can indicate a prevailing issue in the system under test.

 <notice info>
 <!-- TODO : make into hover over terms -->